ryanatkn/gro/src/docs/buildConfig.md

 by creating `src/dist.task.ts` in your project and optionally [invoking the original task](/src/task#run-a-task-inside-another-task).

+The optional `primary` flag tells Gro which build should be used for running tasks, tests, code generation, and other Node-related development concerns.
+If no `primary` flag exists on any build, Gro infers the primary build, looking for the first where `platform` is `'node'`, and if none is found, it chooses the first build in the array.

 ## todo

 - As designed, the build system does not account for the fact